|Last Updated: 19 October 2000||

 Note!
 To select a case or breach from the list you must click on the case number.

-The details returned for a Case search is different from the details returned for a Breach.
+The level of detail returned for a Case search is different from the level of detail for a Breach.
 Click here to see the differences.

-Return to the contents list at the top of this page to see examples of advanced searches
+To see examples of simple searches return to the contents list at the top of this page.

 Top of Page